sparkflows/sparkflows-docs/docs/tutorials/analytics/general-payment-data-analysis.rst

 General Payment Data Analysis
 =============================

-This workflow reads in a dataset.
-It then performs detailed analytics on general payment dataset.
+This workflow reads in a dataset and then performs the detailed analytics on the general payment dataset.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a sample dataset.
 * Calculates count transactions by speciality.